goodwaysIT/en/_posts/2025-05-23-oracle-high-availability-solutions.md

 Whether you're just starting to think about high availability, or you have an existing setup that needs a health check or an upgrade, we're here to share our experience.
 We believe in building solutions that are not only technically sound but also perfectly aligned with your unique business realities.
 Because at the end of the day, our success is measured by your uninterrupted success.

-If you'd like to chat more about your specific Oracle high availability challenges, [Link to your contact page or a call to action].
+If you'd like to chat more about your specific Oracle high availability challenges, [Contact Us](https://goodwaysit.github.io/en/contact/).
 Let's build something resilient together.